 How to make Hard Seltzer with a kit

 The trend used to be brewing Kombucha, and while brewing beer will chug along, the drinking rage these days appears to be Hard Seltzer.
+Hard, as in Seltzer with alcohol in it.
+And some fruit.

-Well, sure, there are lemon-lime fizzy drinks that give you hangovers that have been on the market for years but... the 'Marketing Team' will tell you that seltzers are perfect as low-calorie, low-carbohydrate alternatives to beer, and are thus ideal for consumers seeking out health-conscious drinking habits and an 'activewear lifestyle' in a post Covid Era.
-'Post Covid?
-We're drinking because of Covid, get on the same field here Jim - Ed'.
+Like 'Wild Cherry' because THAT implies a good time when drinking, eh?
+Well, sure, there are lemon-lime fizzy drinks that give you hangovers that have been on the market for years but... the 'Marketing Team' will tell you that seltzers are perfect as low-calorie, low-carbohydrate alternatives to beer, and are thus ideal for consumers seeking out health-conscious drinking habits.

+Aside from marketing spin, seltzer is simply a sparkling drink with added fruit.
+If you are US based, you might know them as 'White Claw'.
 A good seltzer is easy to make with a seltzer kit, just as easy as a cider kit or ginger beer.

-brewing hard seltzer (like white claw)
+brewing hard seltzer

 lime mint seltzer

-Sugar Based Method Steps for Seltzer with a kit
+Sugar Based Method Steps (Using a Kit)

 1. Heat 2.5 gallons of water in a large pot.
 You can do this on the stove or use a gas burner.